003paria/Winter-2024/README.md

-# cart263-2024
+# Winter-2024
-This is my course repository for CART 263
+This is my a repository for winter 2024 projects.